 1. The property must consist of buildings and lands;

 2. The person must be the owner of such house property;

 3. The property may be used for any purpose, but the property should not be used for any purpose by the owner if the owner uses that property either for residential or business purpose then it is not chargeable for tax.

-Deductions are allowed under the section 24.Two types of deductions are allowed while calculating the tax on the income from house property.
+Deductions are allowed under the section 24.Two types of deductions are allowed while calculating the tax on the income from house property. know more from knowingmalta property in malta.
 They are

 1. A standard deduction of a sum equal to 30 % of the net annual value is allowed.

 2. If the capital is borrowed for the construction or reconstruction of the house property, and the amount of any interest payable on such capital is allowed as deduction.
 The amount of interest payable yearly should be calculated separately and claimed as a deduction every year.
 But the amount paid as commission or brokerage of loan will not be allowed as deduction.